ens-labs/AEEincidentsRuby/README.md

 Requirements
 ============

-1. Ruby 1.9.3
-2. Savon

-Or

-bundle install
+ruby 1.9.3 and just bundle install

 How to run the basics scripts
 ===========